dynatrace-wwse/enablement-business-observability/lab-guide/content/03_bizevents_logs/01_bizevents_log_pipeline/index.md

 4. Select Save button

-A warning icon with this message will appear "Do you want to save your changes to this table?", Select the Save button.
+A warning icon with this message will appear "Do you want to save your changes to this table?"

+Select the Save button.

 ![Pipeline Dynamic Route Part 2](../../../assets/images/03_bizevents_logs_fraudcheck_openpipline_rule_7.png)

 ### Conclusion

-We have completed the Business Event capture for `Fraud Check` step  of the `Order to Shipped` business process.
-In the next section we will validate the data using the `Notebook's App`.
+We have completed the Business Event capture using log line and OpenPipeline for `Fraud Check` step  of the `Order to Shipped` business process.
+The next section will validate the data.